Week 13 NFL score predictions: A guide to best games, more

 Point spread: DEN -4.5 | Matchup quality: 31.1 (of 100)

-Jeff Legwold's pick: The Broncos have just one road win this year and are 0-3 in games played in the "early'' time slot with an 11 a.m. kickoff Denver time.
+Jeff Legwold's pick: The Broncos have just one road win this year and are 0-3 in games played in the early' time slot with an 11 a.m. kickoff Denver time.
 But they have slugged it out with the league's best this season (they have played the Chiefs twice, the Rams, the Texans, the Chargers, the Steelers and the Seahawks), and after some significant struggles, they have kept it together just enough for a chance to claw their way back to 6-6 with a win in this one.
 If the Broncos get a big day from their defense, especially Von Miller and Bradley Chubb, they will do just that.
 Broncos 27, Bengals 19

 Katherine Terrell's pick: It would be illogical to pick the Bengals here with the way their season has unfolded lately.
 Getting A.J.
 Green back will certainly give their offense a boost, but it's hard to know how much that will actually help now that quarterback Andy Dalton is done for the season.
 The Bengals certainly didn't look like a winning team when down 28-0 against the Browns, and until they show some improvement on both sides of the ball, it's hard to imagine them winning their next few.
 Broncos 27, Bengals 21